 More and more research is being published about Rolfing SI.
-Following are summaries for the most recent publications on Rolfing SI research – including studies on Low Back Pain, Fibromylagia and Cerebral Palsy.
+Below are summaries of the most recent publications on Rolfing SI research – including studies on Low Back Pain, Fibromylagia, and Cerebral Palsy.

 Structural Integration as an Adjunct to Outpatient Rehabilitation for Chronic Nonspecific Low Back Pain: A Randomized Pilot Clinical Trial.

 Eric E. Jacobson, Alec L. Meleger, Paolo Bonato, Peter M. Wayne, Helene M. Langevin Ted J. Kaptchuk, and Roger B. Davis